xqsit94/npm-search/README.md

 - [x] **Interactive UI**: The user interface is designed to be intuitive and responsive, providing a smooth experience across different devices and screen sizes.

+- [x] **Package Statistics**: Gain insights into package popularity, package minified size and GitHub repository stars to help users make informed decisions.

 - [ ] **Sorting and Filtering**: Users can sort search results based on relevance, popularity, or date.
 Filtering options allow users to narrow down results by scope, keywords, and more.

-- [ ] **Package Statistics**: Gain insights into package popularity, weekly downloads, and GitHub repository stars to help users make informed decisions.

 ## Installation and Usage